jdamiba/qdrant-multimodal-search-backend/README.md

-# Image Search API with CLIP and Qdrant Cloud
+# Multi-modal Image Search API with CLIP and Qdrant Cloud

-This FastAPI server provides endpoints for uploading images and performing semantic similarity search using OpenAI's CLIP model and Qdrant Cloud vector database.
+This FastAPI server provides an endpoint for performing semantic similarity search using OpenAI's CLIP model and Qdrant Cloud vector database.

 ## Prerequisites